 Candidates must have a bachelor's degree or higher from an accredited institution, with a minimum GPA of 3.0.
 (Upon the recommendation of the dean, graduate faculty admissions committee, or the director of Student Support Services, candidates whose GPA is less than 3.0 may be admitted on a conditional basis, provided that it is determined that the candidate has the necessary knowledge and skills to complete the program successfully.)
 Adolescent-level candidates must have majored in the subject to be taught (or have enough appropriate credits in the subject).
-Childhoodlevel candidates must have majored in the liberal arts and sciences or its equivalent.
+Childhood-level candidates must have majored in the liberal arts and sciences or its equivalent.
 All candidates must meet additional liberal arts and sciences course requirements mandated by New York State.

-ED 690
+Core Courses (12 credits)

+ED 630 Human Development in the School 3

+Context

+ED 631 Educational Psychology 3

+ED 632 Language, Meaning, and 3

+Development of Global Perspectives

+ED 633 Foundations of Education 3

+TCH 211A Professional Seminar II: Keeping

+Children Safe

+TCH 211D DASA- Harassment, Bullying,

+Cyberbullying and Discrimination in

+Schools, Prevention & Intervention

+Choose One Track:

+Childhood Track (15 credits)

+Cillianoua rrack (15 credits)

+ED 627 Literacy and Humanities 3

+ED 634 Early Childhood Literacy: Processes 3

+and Practices

+ED 636 Methods: Science Interdisciplinary 3

+Teaching, Grades 1-6

+ED 637 Methods: Mathematics 3

+Interdisciplinary Teaching, Grades

+1-6

+Trends and Issues in Special 3

+Professional Seminar III 0 - 1

+rack (15 credits)

+Secondary Methods: Learning to Teach 3

+Secondary Methods: Making Content Meaningful 3

+Literacy in the Content Area 3

+Differentiating Instruction in Inclusive Secondary Settings 3

+Classroom Management and Collaboration in Inclusive Secondary Schools 3

+perience (9 credits)

+Student Teaching and Seminar in the Childhood Classroom OR 3

+Student Teaching and Seminar in the Adolescent Classroom And 6

+Teacher as Researcher 3

-ED 630 Human Development in the School Context 3 ED 631 ED 632 Educational Psychology Language, Meaning, and 3 3 ED 633 TCH 211A Development of Global Perspectives Foundations of Education Professional Seminar II: Keeping Children Safe 3 TCH 211D Dignity for All Students (DASA) Workshop Choose One Track: Childhood T rack (15 credits) ED 627 ED 634 Literacy and Humanities Early Childhood Literacy: Processes and Practices 3 ED 636 Methods: Science Interdisciplinary Teaching, Grades 1-6 3 ED 637 Methods: Mathematics Interdisciplinary Teaching, Grades 1-6 3 ED 670 Trends and Issues in Special Education 3 Гrack (15 credits) ED 640 Secondary Methods: Learning to Teach 3 ED 641-647 Secondary Methods: Making Content Meaningful 3 ED 656 Literacy in the Content Area 3 ED 672A Differentiating Instruction in Inclusive Secondary Settings 3 ED 684 Classroom Management and Collaboration in Inclusive Secondary Schools 3 perience (9 credits) ED 691 Student Teaching and Seminar in the Childhood Classroom OR 3 ED 692 Student Teaching and Seminar in the Adolescent Classroom And 6
+Education Professional Seminar III Frack (15 credits) Secondary Methods: Learning to Teach Secondary Methods: Making Content Meaningful Literacy in the Content Area Differentiating Instruction in Inclusive Secondary Settings Classroom Management and Collaboration in Inclusive Secondary Schools perience (9 credits) Student Teaching and Seminar in the Childhood Classroom OR Student Teaching and Seminar in the Adolescent Classroom And

-Teacher as Researcher